 Take steps to identify within its area, the extent to which there are parent-carers who have needs for support.

-Joined-up working – a whole family approach
+Joined up working - the whole family approach

-Local Authorities are obliged to ensure that Adults and Children’s Services work in a joined-up way, following their duties under both the Care Act and the Children and Families Act, to make sure the needs of the whole family are met, and that inappropriate or excessive caring by young carers is prevented or reduced.
+This is to make sure the needs of the whole family are met, and that inappropriate or excessive caring by young carers is prevented or reduced.

 Part Three: Asserting your Rights